WallarooLabs/wally/doc/TLAToolbox.md

 ## Model Checking

-When creating a model, you will be assigning values to the variables and constants in your spec.
-Click to (TLC Model Checker->New Model) to create one.
+Click (TLC Model Checker->New Model) to create a new model.
+When creating a model, you will be assigning values to the constants declared in your spec.
+Within the model tab (with label corresponding to the name of the model), you can assign values to constants in the "What is the model?" section.

-Within the model tab (with label corresponding to the name of the model), look at the bottom left of the "Model Overview" tab under "What to Check".
+Look at the bottom left of the "Model Overview" tab under "What to Check".
 This is where you set up what you want to check when running the model.
 The first thing you should determine is whether you expect your spec to terminate.
 If so, deselect "Deadlock", since termination will be interpreted as deadlock.

+Run the model checker by clicking the green play button in the top left of the model tab.
+If you want more detailed output, click (TLC Model Checker->TLC Console) to see the console.

+## Notes on TLA+

+TLA+ is currently on version 2.
+However, the best source on the language, the book Specifying Systems, describes TLA+1.
+The changes between the two versions are described here: http://research.microsoft.com/en-us/um/people/lamport/tla/tla2.html